argoproj/argo-cd/docs/operator-manual/declarative-setup.md

     }
 ```
 This will instruct ArgoCD to read the file at the provided path and use the credentials defined within to authenticate to
 AWS.
 The profile must be mounted in order for this to work.
-For example, the following values can be defined in a helm
+For example, the following values can be defined in a Helm
 based ArgoCD deployment:

 ```yaml